lucija-blazevski/assignment_python/README.md

 # Usage
-The package 'cheating' contains the function cheat().
+This package contains the function cheat().
 The cheat() function takes one argument specifying which exercise of any previous Python assignment the user wants to cheat on.
 The argument has to be a string.
-Given the exercise number, cheat()function tells the user the correct solution.
+Given the exercise number, cheat() function tells the user the correct solution.

 # Example